 Rooted in Rastafarian culture, dreadlocks have definitely made their way to popular culture and it’s easy to see why!
 Once you’ve mastered the loc style, you simply have to maintain the look with minimal styling.
 Add some color or cool hair ties to your hair to mix up this cool look!

-African American men with curly hair should embrace their look by rocking a full-head of curls.
-You’ll need to master your own styling routine (hair mousse is key!), but once you have that you’ll be golden and look incredible to boot!
+Black men with curly hair should embrace their look by rocking a full head of curls.
+You’ll need to master your own styling routine (hair mousse is key!), but once you have that you’ll be golden.

-A high top will always exude an air of style and confidence.
-Add a little more style to this cut by creating definition to your sides with clippings.
-Keep it simple with one clean line for a professional look.
+A high top is one of our favorite black people haircuts since it looks so great with natural hair.
+The look will always exude an air of style and confidence.
+Add a little more style to this cut by creating a definition to your sides with clippings.
+Keep it simple with one clean line for a sharp vibe.
 And remember, a high top doesn’t have to have a perfectly flat top.
 Let your barber work with your hair texture to create the best finish for your hair.

-Although more of a braided hairstyle than a wild n’ out afro, the look still entails wearing natural hair in its virgin state, but with a twist.
+Although more of a braided hairstyle than an afro, the look still entails wearing natural hair in its virgin state but with a twist.
+The short braids give the appearance of Black men with straight hair.
 Hair is kept to cheekbone length and box-braided from a half-inch from the root to tips.
-Wear in a middle part to maximize the look and highlight the uniform sleekness of the braids.
+Wear a middle part to maximize the look and highlight the uniform sleekness of the braids.

 12. Ponytail Dreadlocks